 As we become seasoned in life, we recognize that changes are always preceded by some impulse to create.
-By nature, we seem pre-wired to move in life with vision and purpose.
-Factory Steel Overstock understands this dimensionality of the human experience, and makes it our own purpose and passion to offer the public a means by which to take the dream to reality with minimal costs.
+Factory Steel Overstock understands this dimension of the human experience, and makes it our own purpose and passion to offer the public a means by which to take the dream to reality with minimal costs.
 Enjoy the journey!

 Next, Budget Considerations

 Factory Steel Overstock makes metal building prices the simplest piece of the equation.
-You will ALWAYS be given our true cost from the suppliers, and pay only a modest profit amount associated with what OPTION you choose to operate within, whether it is Self-Quoting in Option 1 or 2, or requesting a Custom Quote in OPTION 3.
-No matter your choice, EXPECT to remain under the market rates - guaranteed.
+You will ALWAYS be given our true cost from the suppliers, and pay only a modest profit that You choose.
+No matter your choice, EXPECT to remain under the market rates – guaranteed.

 It’s great when you find us first, as this allows you to PLAN YOUR BUDGET assuming more for less.
 Yet, we understand there are more considerations as you begin your steel building project journey.
 Let’s have a look at each of the following:

 The steel building design of your vision seems to come into view concurrently with the site’s location.
 Often, you can picture what you want, where you want it.
 Consider the two altogether and imagine the size and shape which best meets the vision and purpose of the building’s use.
 Ask yourself:

 - What width, length and height would be best?

 - What roof pitch would I prefer for local weather conditions, as well as attraction?